 “We’re looking to smoothly bring art and technology together in a user-friendly way, so that anybody can be trained on it,” Carol Ryklin, Technology Deployment Specialist/Trainer, Individualized Technology Strategies (ITS), said.
 ITS helped research and install the VR equipment and has trained staff and people receiving services on how to use it.

 “VR is a starting point for other ideas and other mediums,” Carol said.
-“It allows to the artist to expand their horizons because you’re able to do things you can’t do with paint and paper and a canvas.
-We’re seeing a smooth integration of VR, real life, art, and conceptual ideas.”
+“It allows the artist to expand their horizons because you’re able to do things you can’t do with paint and paper and a canvas.
+We’re seeing a smooth integration of VR, real-life, art, and conceptual ideas.”

 Cory has been an artist for as long as he can remember.
-“I started painting what I was young, as a kid,” he recalled.
+“I started painting when I was young, as a kid,” he recalled.
 “I just had a painting class and took it.”